Do you replay scenarios in your head, beating yourself up for things you said or did in the past?

 Ready to talk about it?

-Schedule your free consultation to find out more about how I can help.
+Schedule your consultation to find out more about how I can help.

 Christina ennabe is an online OCD anxiety therapist